robotpy/robotpy-wpilib/docs/guide/running.rst

 On the robot (using pyfrc)
 --------------------------

-.. note:: pyfrc support for uploading to a RoboRIO is not complete yet, and will be working by the end of the weekend

 The easiest way to install code on the robot is to use pyfrc.

 1. Make sure you have RobotPy installed on the robot